Why Are My Plant Leaves Drooping

 Rule out water, light, and soil conditions before changing your full routine.

-Compare related guides for overwatering plants, underwatering plants if symptoms overlap.
+Compare related guides for overwatering plants, underwatering plants, check root rot warning signs if symptoms overlap.

 ⚡ Fastest next step: Check moisture 2 to 5 cm deep and compare pot weight before deciding your next step.